 For the Babylonian Jews the most important dish was their emblematic Sabbath meal called t’beet.
 The aromatic spices of cinnamon, cardamom and pepper used in this slow-cooking dish give the rice and chicken a wonderful and delicate flavour.
 It was to the Sabbath what turkey is to Thanksgiving, with one exception, we had it every Saturday, fifty-two times a year.”

 As kindling fire and cooking are activities that are not permitted on the Sabbath, this dish is started on Fridays before sundown.
 It is then allowed to continue cooking in a very low oven for 14 – 18 hours!
 Nowadays, slow cookers are also used for these types of dishes.
-The final result is a very tender and flavorful dish indeed!
+The final result of t’beet is a very tender and flavorful dish indeed!

 Lastly, another article from Tablet magazine: